lianqiw/maos/docs/20_compile.md

 ## Plotting results

-`$drawres result_folder` #can be used to plot the results.
+`drawres result_folder` can be used to plot the results.
 Wildcards are supported to match many folders.
 It will launch drawdaemon using an active monitor in a remote machine if the current shell does not have DISPLAY set.
 This can be used to view results remotely.

 # Python Scripts